scalameta/nvim-metals/README.md

 ### Known limitations

-- Some of the default options are a bit off in nvim-lsp since we used coc.nvim as a base.
-There is a pr to fix this here: https://github.com/neovim/nvim-lsp/pull/211
 - There is no `window/showMessageRequest` so you'll never get prompted to import your build.
 There is an issue for this here: https://github.com/neovim/neovim/issues/11710
 - Renames aren't working correctly since Metals isn't versioning the Documents.